 The goal of this new proposed structure is to more effectively elevate and coordinate public input into the City's homelessness response.
 Having a singular dedicated advisory body ensures that recommendations and input from both members and the public are made within the larger context of the numerous programs and funding streams that support the City's coordinated homelessness response.
-For example, staff will continue to present on the Our City, Our Home needs assessment and annual report, but the body's input and recommendations will take into consideration all of HSH's budget, not just the 30% from that funding stream.
+For example, staff will continue to present on the Our City, Our Home needs assessment and annual report, but the body's input and recommendations will take into consideration all of the Department of Homelessness and Supportive Housing's (HSH) budget, not just the 30% from that funding stream.
 Having a dedicated forum will also help elevate and coordinate public input, strengthening the impact of public input on the City's work around homelessness.